US stocks move higher as China eases trade tensions

 MIDWEEK MARK: The broader market has gained ground since a wobbly start on Monday.
 The S&P 500 is coming off two weeks of gains and is on a path to extend its winning streak.

-DEEP EXHALE: Shares in tobacco giant Altria Group slid 1.1% after the Trump administration proposed banning thousands of flavors used in e-cigarettes amid an outbreak of breathing problems tied to vaping.
+DEEP EXHALE: Shares in tobacco giant Altria Group rose after a brief slide following the Trump administration's announcement that it is looking to ban thousands of flavors used in e-cigarettes amid an outbreak of breathing problems tied to vaping.
 State and federal health authorities are investigating hundreds of breathing illnesses reported in people who have used e-cigarettes and other vaping devices.
 No single device, ingredient or additive has been identified.
+Altria rose 0.6%.

 AP Business Writer Damian J. Troise contributed.